-I can consult a team member by appointment, in confidence during working hours to get advice about my general health.
+I can consult a team member, in confidence during working hours to get advice about my general health.

 I shall get a personal invitation to have a health check at the surgery if I have just registered with the practice.

 I shall be offered a yearly health check and /or home visit if I am 70 years or over.

 I can expect to receive a copy of the practice booklet setting out services provided.

 I can expect to be given appropriate intervention via Ask My GP